ROS-Force/NavCAM-Contest/catkin_ws/src/mapping/README.md

 ## Performance

 The tests were measured with the pre-recorded ``Test4_*.bag`` files at 30 FPS.
-The table shows the average FPS of several models to each testbench.
+The table shows the average Rate of odometry and map update to each testbench.

 | Testbench                                | Odometry Rate (Hz) | Map Update Rate (Hz) |